 History of Claremont-Mudd-Scripps Athletics

+CMS has won as many as 14 SCIAC titles in one year (2016–17), out of the 21 championships the league sponsors.
 The most men’s titles CMS has won in one year is eight during 1989–90, while the Athenas matched that total with eight titles in 2018-19.
 CMS is the only program to win six or more SCIAC women’s titles in one year which the Athenas achieved in 1998–99, 2010–11, 2014–15, 2016-17, 2017-18 and 2018-19.
-The combined program has won as many as 14 SCIAC titles in one year (2016–17).

 In addition to a strong showing in the SCIAC, Claremont-Mudd-Scripps has also performed well in postseason competition.
-CMS has won seven national championships, either NAIA (1) or NCAA D-III (6).
+CMS has won nine national championships in either the NAIA (1) or NCAA D-III (8).
 In 2017, the women’s volleyball team won its first national title, which was also the first NCAA women’s team title in CMS history.
-That same academic year, women's golf and women's tennis both won their first national championships to give the Athenas three championships in one year.
-In 2016 the men’s golf team won its first national title, while in 2015 the men’s tennis team won its second national championship after a tie for the title in 1981.
-Additionally, Claremont-Mudd won the NAIA swimming crown in 1967.
-The men’s swimming and tennis teams have also combined to win 14 second-place trophies at the NCAA Championships.
-In addition, men’s soccer was the NCAA runner-up in 1983.
-Individually, CMS athletes have won 58 NCAA titles in eight sports including men’s and women's golf, men’s and women’s swimming, men’s and women’s tennis, and men’s and women’s track & field.
+That same academic year, women's golf and women's tennis both won their first national championships to give the Athenas three championships in one year, while women's tennis won back-to-back titles in 2022 and 2023 (resuming after COVID-19 interrupted a 2020 season in which they were undefeated and ranked No. 1 in the nation, and canceled the 2021 season).